-For the academic year 2018/19 our Pupil Premium funding of £143,195 and additional funding of £12,180 Covid Recovery Grant, which supports pupils on Free School Meals and Looked After Children, resourced three part-time support teachers, four trained Learning Support Assistants, intensive Speech and Language Therapy, targetted Educational Psychology support, and the enhanced digital literacy and numeracy programmes of Accelerated Reader and Accelerated Maths.
+For the academic year 2019/20 our Pupil Premium funding of £143,195 and additional funding of £12,180 Covid Recovery Grant, which supports pupils on Free School Meals and Looked After Children, resourced three part-time support teachers, four trained Learning Support Assistants, intensive Speech and Language Therapy, targeted Educational Psychology support, and the enhanced digital literacy and numeracy programmes of Accelerated Reader and Accelerated Maths.

-As a result, the school was able to keep an ongoing track of progress and attainment, intervene immediately at a personalised level and keep pupils at or above their expected rate of progress.
+As a result, the school was able to keep an ongoing track of progress and attainment, intervene immediately at a personalised level and keep pupils (including SEND pupils) at or above their expected rate of progress.

 Currently our Pupil Progress Tracker shows statistically negligible difference in the average progress of children on Pupil Premium as measured against their peers.
 The Tracker also suggests that our 2020 SATs results would have been comparable to our 2019 SATs results.